ggs67/esp-knx-ip/README.md

 * Which group address are to be used by the program (e.g. for status replies)

 The configuration is dynamically generated from the code.

+## Cahnge log GGS67

+- Set dummy aray length of 1 to additional_info[] in data union of __cemi_msg because th enew compiler does not allow for flexible arrays in unions
+- Made ROOT_PREFIX for web server permanent which allows /knx prefix to be used with common web server without having to edit the library
+- Added withPrefix argument to start() methid, defauletd to false so that it is compatible with previous use withouzt overriding ROOT_PREFIX.
+Set withPrefix to true to use the prefix
+- Introduced KNX_WEB_PATH macro to automatically select the literal string path with or without prefix at runtime
+- Introducef F_KNX_WEB_PATH to accomodate the F(s) which is used for strings that should be stored in program space (flash) rather than loaded into RAM at program start.
+Note that in this library WString.h is used which actually loads the string into memory, but still there will be only one copy instead of 2